LodhShruti/LodhShruti/README.md

-- 👀 I’m interested in Sustainable Design
+- 👀 I’m all for Sustainable Design
 - 📫 connect via 075shruti@gmail.com

 <!---